oristopo/nVhelp/index.md

 <li>OPEN
 <li>SHORT
 <br>
-Place a 50 ohm LOAD(s) on the end of cables for CH0 and CH1.<br>
+Connect 50 ohm LOADs to ends of CH0 and CH1 cables.<br>

 <li>LOAD
 <li>ISOLN
 <br>
-Connect the 2-cables together using the female-female SMA adapter.<br>
+Connect cables, replacing LOADs with female-female SMA adapter.<br>

 <li>THRU
 <li>DONE
 <br>
 Finally save to a desired register.<br>
 </ol>
 That's it.
-Check and be sure that the open, short and 50 ohm are on the proper side of the chart.<br>
+Check that the open, short and 50 ohm display properly.<br>
  Note, the cables are CONNECTED to CH0 and CH1<br>
  and the calibration is to the end of the cables.<br>
  The reference plane for insertion loss measure magnitude is in plane of the adapter.<br>